facebookincubator/velox/velox/docs/develop/types.rst

       ) AS t(a);
       -- ARRAY[1, null]

-* Map type is not comparable in Spark.
-Map type is comparable in Presto if both key and value are comparable.
+* MAP type is not comparable and not orderable in Spark.
+In Presto, MAP type is also not orderable, but it is comparable if both key and value types are comparable.
+The implication is that MAP type cannot be used as a join, group by or order by key in Spark.